-This in itself was very unsettling, but to make matters worse the creature would appear at Joan’s window in the middle of the night and wake her up.
+This in itself was very unsettling, but to make matters worse, the creature would then appear at Joan’s window in the middle of the night and wake her up.
 These nocturnal visits stopped when Joan moved away from the area.

 Meanwhile, a man called Tom says he has seen a Pukwudgie on two occasions.
 The first was when he was walking through the Freetown State Forest one night.

-He saw a glow in front of him, a glow which seemed to swell as if it were breathing.
+He saw a glow in front of him, a glow that seemed to swell as if it were breathing.
 Tom followed this glow until it vanished.

-Turning around, he saw a two-feet-tall creature covered in fur and with a nose like a wolf.
+Turning around, he saw a two-foot-tall creature covered in fur with a nose like a wolf.
 The creature ran off, emitting an eerie moan as it did so.

-Being only 20 feet away, Tom recognized the creature instantly and noted its eyes were glowing red.
-Tom says his car’s engine turned on by itself and the radio began to blare.
+Being only 20 feet away, Tom recognized the creature instantly and noted its glowing red eyes.
+Tom says his car’s engine turned on by itself, and the radio began to blare.
 Panicked, he drove home at speed.

 americas-most-haunted.com, “The Case for Cryptids: Pukwudgie”, accessed August 25 2017,